 Location: Headquarters, Washington, DC

 Defenders of Wildlife is a national, nonprofit environmental organization dedicated to the protection of all native animals and plants in their natural communities.
 Founded in 1947, Defenders is one of the country’s leaders in science-based, results-oriented wildlife conservation.
 Defenders’ staff is comprised of experts from a variety of fields, including a successful legal team at the forefront of wildlife law and legal advocacy.
 Organizational priorities include protecting and restoring imperiled North American wildlife; ensuring conservation of wildlife and habitat on federal public lands, with particular emphasis on national wildlife refuges and national forests; and ensuring the adoption and implementation of a national program for the conservation of wildlife, habitat and ecosystems in the face of global warming.

-The Conservation Law division offers fall clerkships to select law students with a commitment to Defenders’ organizational priorities and a strong record of academic performance.
+The Conservation Law division offers semester-long clerkships to select law students with a commitment to Defenders’ organizational priorities and a strong record of academic performance.
 This position is designed to provide a wide range of legal experience relating to conservation issues of national significance, encompassing both litigation and policy advocacy on issues ranging from terrestrial and marine species conservation to federal lands management.
 Qualified applicants will be law students with strong legal writing, research and communication skills, and a demonstrated commitment to public-interest advocacy, environmental protection and natural resources conservation.